 • On episode 2 it can map a huge area around it with perfect precision and no help from the pilot.

 • On episode 3 it again has a problem to scan a few meters away from it.

 • On episode 4 it can easily see what lies behind thick steel walls but not what swims a few meters in the sea.

 • On episode 7 it can magically scan underwater just fine.

 • It accepts to reveal top secret information to the spaceman just because there is nobody with a higher rank than him around.
-If it was so damn easy to fool computers, we would have added all classified information of any agency in the world to Wikipedia decades ago.

-Of course if all you want is fancy visuals, good ideas, and softporn then the show definitely works.
-There is a lot of shallow entertainment in it, sprinkled with shallow philosophy and fancy action scenes to interest the casuals.
-The budget is very high, the artwork is very lively, and we get stuff like a masochistic lesbian pirate harem, a beach episode, and a belly dance episode for no bloody reason other than fan service.
-They pretend those are there so the spaceman can integrade into the world but they are so goofy and full of fan service you just don’t care about all that.
-I mean as far as humor goes, the interaction between dumb barbarians and super advanced spacemen creates lots of humorous moments.
-The main objective of the show is not the space war but how a Space Marine tries to fit in Barbieland.
-You may wish for a lot more than that to happen but sadly nothing of importance really happens.

-(NEW TEXT)

-• On episode 2 it can map a huge area around it with perfect precision and no help from the pilot.

-• On episode 3 it again has a problem to scan a few meters away from it.

-• On episode 4 it can easily see what lies behind thick steel walls but not what swims a few meters in the sea.

-• On episode 7 it can magically scan underwater just fine.

-• It accepts to reveal top secret information to the spaceman just because there is nobody with a higher rank than him around.
 Meaning, all the security systems in the universe can be accessed if you simply fly away from your fleet.

 Of course if all you want is fancy visuals, good ideas, and softporn then the show definitely works.
 There is a lot of shallow entertainment in it, sprinkled with shallow philosophy and fancy action scenes to interest the casuals.
 The budget is very high, the animation is very lively, and as far as comedy goes, the interaction between dumb barbarians and super advanced spacemen creates lots of humorous moments.
 It’s in fact the best part of the show; it’s a shame they didn’t build on that, and instead opted for poorly inserted philosophies by a robot.